rotemdan/grammar-composer/README.md

 )

 //////////////////////////////////////////////////////////////////////////////////////////////
-// Wrapped nonterminal names
+// Unfolded nonterminal list
+//
+// Nonterminals placed here will be "transparent" in the resulting parse tree.
+//
+// Their content would be absorbed by their parent.
+//
+// This is useful for the purpose of simplifying the resulting parse tree, and
+// removing non-semantic "technical" nodes used for things like grammar optimization
+// and refactoring.
 //////////////////////////////////////////////////////////////////////////////////////////////
-export const xmlGrammarUnwrappedNonterminalNames: G.GrammarNonterminalNames<XmlGrammar> = [
+export const xmlGrammarUnfoldedNonterminalNames: G.GrammarNonterminalNames<XmlGrammar> = [
 	'openingTagStart',
 	'tagEnd',
 	'declarationTagOpening',